 Maverick (1926) found that career-related courses have been used in higher education since the early 1900s.
-In our review of the literature, we found and have referenced more than 133 articles or chapters reporting career course development activities and course results across U.S. colleges and universities.
-In this section, we first review general surveys of the prevalence of career courses in higher education institutions.
-We then examine courses focused on a particular discipline or academic unit, followed by a review of meta-analyses of career courses.
+In our review of the literature, we identified and referenced more than 207 articles or chapters reporting career course development activities and course results across colleges and universities.
+Unless otherwise specified in this review, we have defined a career course as an intervention offered as a program of instruction included in the college curriculum and providing credit towards a student's graduation.
+In other words, a career course is not group counseling, a career workshop, or an individual tutorial, but it may have been offered for variable credit and no tuition charged.
+In this section, we first review general surveys of the prevalence of career courses in higher education institutions in the US and internationally.
+We then examine courses focused on a particular discipline or academic unit, followed by a review of meta-analyses of career course impact on career behavior.
 We conclude this section with an examination of some features of career courses that may be of special interest to practitioners.

-Surveys of Career Course Prevalence
+Surveys of Career Course Prevalence in the US